 - Sort food at a food bank.
 Be sure to confirm that children are welcome to volunteer and that it will be a safe environment.

 Step 4: Find a child-friendly not-for-profit.
-Ask the following questions to help you select the that is right for your family:
+Ask the following questions to help you select the volunteer opportunity that is right for your family:

 - Does the organization have experience with and a history of successfully working with children and families?
 Will the organization provide me with a reference from another family who has volunteered with them?